-There are several signs to look for that may indicate the ideomotor effect is in action or someone is intentionally moving the planchette.
-But there's one ultimate test to determine whether this is the case.
-Blindfold both people who are resting their fingers on the planchette and turn the board sideways a quarter turn in either direction.
+This is the ultimate test to determine if one of the people touching the planchette is influencing its movement: blindfold both people who are resting their fingers on the planchette and turn the board sideways a quarter turn in either direction.
 Determine the direction in which you will turn the board after both participants are blindfolded.
-This will prevent working from memory or using an understanding of where the Yes and No responses are on the board and sliding the planchette in that direction to create a pattern of seemingly coherent responses.
+This will prevent them working from memory or using an understanding of where the Yes and No responses are on the board and sliding the planchette in that direction to create a pattern of seemingly coherent responses.
 Then, proceed to ask your questions with a third party recording letters where the planchette lands.
-A planchette that was easily spelling out words or answering questions before and now begins to spell out gibberish indicates one or both of the participants were likely causing planchette movement either intentionally or subconsciously.
+If the planchette was easily spelling out words or answering questions before and now begins to spell out gibberish, it indicates one or both of the participants were likely causing planchette movement either intentionally or subconsciously.

 - One or both players is resting their elbows on the table instead of holding them up off its surface.

 - You are unable to shine a light between the fingertips and the surface of the planchette.

 - The planchette doesn't move smoothly but instead is jerky in its movements as if it is being pulled on by different forces.

 - The planchette spells words and answers that closely align with either of the operators' linguistic styles, word use, or belief systems.